robertoprofetaUF/Desktop_assistant/README.md

 This word closes the open programs in the computer with the use iof os.system() function.

 'Goodbye' or 'Stop':
 These two words are the ones that change the active state of the loop to false.
 This will make Hasbulla wish us a good day and let us know that he is there for us whenever we needed him.

-Every time Hasbulla does not udnerstand a command, it will say it and automatically be ready to receive a new one.
+Every time Hasbulla does not understand a command, it will say it and automatically be ready to receive a new one.

 It is important to mention that the proper performance of this desktop_assistant relies significantly in the correct function of the computer microphone from where it is being reproduced.
 In other words, Hasbulla will work its best with a quality microphone.